taniadcg/my-portfolio/README.md

 - **Computer Vision and Object Classification and Detection Project**: Computer Vision and Object Classification and Detection Project
 - **Convolutional Neural Networks Porject**: Convolutional Neural Networks Porject
-- **Deep Reinforcement Learning**: Deep Reinforcement Learning
+- **Deep Reinforcement Learning**: Deep Reinforcement Learning **Note:** Some folders, features and projects in this portfolio are still under development and may not be fully implemented.
+Please check back later for updates, or feel free to explore the current features that are available.

 ### JavaScript Projects
 - **3D Racing Track Scenario**: 3D Modeling and Augmented Reality with JavaScript, WebGL and HTLM.